 To learn more, see our guide to Angles, VCs, and PE firms.

 The best place to start when looking for an angel investor is to look close to home or on angel investor network sites.
 Most investors will want to invest in local start-up businesses since it will be easier to track the progress of the business.
-Try talking to your local attorneys, accountants, banks, and Chamber of Commerce.
-They are likely to know local angel investors whom you can pitch your idea.

-AngelList, Angelsoft, MicroVentures and Angel Capital Association have an online listing of angel investors who are members in good standing and are looking to invest in high-growth businesses.
-Check out the angel investors listed in the sites and find out what you need to make a pitch.
+AngelList, Angelsoft, MicroVentures and Angel Capital Association have an online listing of angel investors who are members in good standing and are looking to invest in potential high-growth businesses.
+Check out the angel investors listed on the sites and find out what you need to make a pitch.
 Some sites allow you to send a pitch online at a fee.
 However, most investors will require you to make a presentation in 20 minutes or less before deciding whether to invest in the business or not.
 Also, keep track of angel investment conferences in your state that you can attend and meet potential investors.

 Get world-class financial training with CFI's online certified financial analyst training program!
 Gain the confidence you need to move up the ladder in a high powered corporate finance career path.